Sloppy start and finish burn Flyers in ugly home loss to Ducks

 But not long into the final stanza, the Flyers had more self-inflicted issues.
 Brink was whistled for crosschecking a little over a minute into the period and the Ducks capitalized on their power play.
 Konecny had a turnover as the Flyers were looking to exit the defensive zone and strike for a shorthanded goal.

+"Obviously we're looking to get back in it, but I think I've got to reflect there, realize why I'm out there, which is to kill the penalty," Konecny said.
+"We had played good in the second, that we were probably going to have a good opportunity if we just stayed in the game there."

-Not even a minute later, Anaheim scored again to push their lead back to four.
+Not even a minute later, Anaheim scored again to push its lead back to four.

+A week ago, the Flyers erased a 4-2 third-period deficit in Dallas with back-to-back shorthanded goals.
+Their penalty kill finished with three markers that night in a 5-4 overtime loss to the Stars.

+"Those plays worked a few nights ago when we scored three," Tortorella said.
+"There were a lot of almost plays that didn't work."

 Vatrano had himself a day, punctuating a hat trick with a shorthanded goal to put the Flyers down 7-3.